 As joy in Jesus grows within us, it makes sense that our ability to resist negative emotions, and the pull toward self-reliance, also increases.
 The choice becomes easier to make every day, so make a joyful noise unto the Lord, all the earth!

-Choose Jesus and choose joy.
+Choose Jesus and choose to live joyfully.

 While momentary trials threaten to steal our joy, we can’t lose heart (2 Corinthians 4:16-18).
 Surrender to Jesus, not your circumstances.
 He is always there and never changes.
 At the same time, circumstances can always become worse before they get better.